 Peoria was settled in 1680.
 French explorers René-Robert Cavelier, Sieur de La Salle (Sieur du La Salle is a title only: translating to "Lord of the Manor.") and Henri de Tonti built Fort Crevecoeur.
 But there is strong evidence that this area was inhabited as far back as 10,000 BC by Paleo-Indians.

 The Alton area was home to Native Americans for thousands of years before the 19th-century founding by European Americans of the modern city.
-Historic accounts indicate the occupation of this area by the Illiniwek or Illinois Confederacy at the time of European contact.
+Historical accounts indicate the occupation of this area by the Illiniwek or Illinois Confederacy at the time of European contact.
 An early native settlement is demonstrated by archaeological artifacts and the now famous prehistoric Piasa bird painted on a cliff face nearby.
 The image was first written about in 1673 by French missionary Father Jacques Marquette who described seeing this mythical creature.
 Alton was developed as a river town in 1818 by Rufus Easton, who named it after his son.
 Easton ran a passenger ferry service across the Mississippi River to the Missouri shore.
-Alton is located amid the confluence of three significant navigable rivers: the Illinois River, the Mississippi River, and the Missouri River.
-Alton was incorporated in 1837 by Brant T. Walker.
+Alton is located amid the confluence of three significant navigable rivers: the Illinois, Mississippi, and Missouri.
+On July 31, 1837, the State legislature incorporated Alton as a city, with John Marshal Krum elected as Alton's first mayor.
 It was the site of the last Abraham Lincoln and Stephen Douglas debate in October 1858.

 The village of Shawneetown was established in 1748 by the Pekowi Shawnee.
 Pekowi was the name of one of the five divisions (or bands) of the Shawnee Indians.
 Some 60 years later, it was visited by Lewis and Clark.
 In 1816, the first bank chartered in Illinois was in Shawneetown.
 A devastating flood went through the area in the 1930s, leading to a near abandonment of "old Shawneetown."